-Here is how it looks from Airtame Cloud:
+Here is how to enable Airplay from Airtame Cloud:

-Here is how it looks from the App:
+Here is how to enable Airplay from the App:

 The Airtame AirPlay integration consists of a software component that will run on the Airtame device, and it will make the Airtame device appear in the local network as an Apple TV, advertising the name that was set in the Airtame device settings.
 When using AirPlay, the user will not use any Airtame software on the laptop/iPhone/iPad side.
 This means, Airtame cannot control any behavior you might see on the sending side (iPhone/iPad).

 AirPlay works both when streaming from OSX and iOS devices, but development efforts are focused on iOS devices.

 For the Airtame to appear in the AirPlay dropdown menu you need to make sure Bonjour is enabled on your network.
 This normally entails enabling Multicast Mode and IGMP Snooping.

 The ports used by the AirPlay receiver (on the Airtame device side) are:

 - Audio Data Port = 61875, ...
 UDP

 ... means that if this port is not available then next available port is used.